iamitaliya/zero-shot-approach-algorithm/README.md

 # Zero-Shot Approach Documentation

-This repository contains the Python code utilized during the experiments conducted for the accompanying paper.
+This repository contains the Python code utilized during the experiments conducted for the accompanying paper **Tell Me More!
+Using Multiple Features for Binary
+Text Classification with a Zero-Shot Model.**
 Below, you will find detailed instructions on how to execute the code, and the [appendix](#appendix) is provided at the end of the document for additional reference.

 ## Dataset Requirements

-The dataset should be stored in an **Excel file** and must contain two mandatory columns:
+The dataset to be predicted should be stored in an **Excel file** and must contain two mandatory columns:

-1. **Id Column**: Represents the index of the text sequence.
+1. **Id Column**: Represents the unique index of the text sequence.
 The name of the column should be `id`.
 2. **Text Column**: Stores the input text sequence to be predicted.
 The name of the column should be `text_sequence`.

 The name of the sheet should be `text_seq`.